kffl/terraform-provider-totp/docs/index.md

 The TOTP provider is a utility provider, which allows for generating Time-Based One-Time Passwords (TOTP) following the RFC 6238 standard implemented by mobile apps such as Google Authenticator, Microsoft Authenticator or FreeOTP.

 This provider does not require any configuration.
-See the navigation bar for information regarding the usage of `http` data source that it provides.
+See the navigation bar for information regarding the usage of `totp` data source that it provides.